-John F. McGowan, Ph.D. solves problems using mathematics and mathematical software, including developing video compression and speech recognition technologies.
+John F. McGowan, Ph.D. solves problems using mathematics and mathematical software, including developing video compression, speech recognition and gesture recognition technologies.
 He has extensive experience developing software in C, C++, Visual Basic, Mathematica, MATLAB, and many other programming languages.
 He is probably best known for his AVI Overview, an Internet FAQ (Frequently Asked Questions) on the Microsoft AVI (Audio Video Interleave) file format.

 Dr. McGowan has developed and marketed pioneering applications for controlling DVD playback, e-mail, and Microsoft PowerPoint by voice command using Dragon Naturally Speaking and Microsoft Speech, as well as research and development of core speech recognition algorithms including work with Carnegie Mellon's open-source Sphinx speech recogntion software.